thecloudxpert/emea-uk-aria-auto-exp-day/module-5/m5-full-lab-guide.md

 ```

 13. Using what you have learned in previous Modules, create a new version of this Cloud Template.
-14. Using what you have learned in this Module, update the Cloud Template so that the requestor can deinfe a hostname for Cloud_Machine_2.
+14. Using what you have learned in this Module, update the Cloud Template so that the requestor can deinfe a hostname for `Cloud_Machine_2`.

 > **HINT:** You should use a different input name for the other hostname.

-Once you have completed the updates to the Cloud Template, use what you have learned so far in this and the previous Modules to complete the following tasks:

-15. Test the Cloud Template deployment.
+15. Using what we have learned so far, test the Cloud Template deployment to make sure it will be successful.
-16. Deploy the new Cloud Template
+16. Using what we have learned so far, deploy the updated Cloud Template.
-17. Delete the Deployment
+17. Once the deployment has completed successfully, delete the Deployment.

 > _**Note:** You should be able to deploy the Cloud Template to test the deployment is successful, but you will not be able to fully test the hostname changes until we add a logon user to the machines in the next exercise._